Building Wishare: From Frustration to Full-Stack Rails App

 end

-The caching was crucial: if one user adds an Amazon link, every other user benefits from that cached metadata.
-My database became a shared knowledge base of product information.
+The caching layer was the actual win.
+When one user adds a Casas Bahia link, every other user benefits from that cached metadata.
+My database became a shared knowledge base of Brazilian product information, built one frustrated user at a time.

 class ActivityFeedChannel < ApplicationCable::Channel